kibromhft/distributed-vital-registration/README.md

 ### Technologies Used
 - **Java**: A high-level, object-oriented programming language for building applications.
 - **JavaFX**: A platform for creating rich desktop and internet applications with a modern UI.
 - **Oracle Database**: A robust database management system known for scalability and security.
+- **JDBC**: Enables connection between the Java application and Oracle Database.